 Tests used to diagnose heart muscle thickness, problems with blood flow, or leaky heart valves (mitral valve regurgitation) may include:

-- 24-hour Holter monitor (heart rhythm monitor)
+- 24-hour Holter or a longer term monitor (heart rhythm monitor)

 - Cardiac catheterization